austenc/habitgrid/README.md

 -   [x] Habit edit form
 -   [x] Optionally scope day grid to a single habit for details page
 -   [x] Make "stream" badge dynamic (or try)
--   [x] Improve current streak relation so we don't need first()
+-   [x] Improve current streak relation so we don't need first
 -   [x] Fix current streak query (date calculation is off)

+## Today

+-   [x] Adjust streak query to only look for days prior to today
+-   [ ] Add streak to livewire component?
+Nested components? 🤔
+-   [ ] At mobile size, put toggle buttons in a popup, also make dots bigger?

 ## Next Time

--   [ ] Adjust streak query to only look for days prior to today
--   [ ] At mobile size, put toggle buttons in a popup, also make dots bigger?
--   [ ] Suggestions from chat
+-   [ ] Suggestions from chat!

 ## Future streams

 -   [ ] Building a form component system
 -   [ ] Flash messages / notifications components with Alpine JS